If you must attend an ECB hearing, it is important to understand the terminology used. Here are some noteworthy terms that may be used:

 Mitigation: It may be possible to pay a smaller penalty if you correct the issue before the hearing.

-Stipulation: This is an admission of guilt, but it give a 75 day period after the hearing to correct the violation.
+Stipulation: This is an admission of guilt, but it gives a 75 day period after the hearing to correct the violation.
 During this time, inspectors cannot target the same problem and issue a violation for it.

 - If it’s non-hazardous and this is your first violation, you may be offered stipulation via mail.